Book review: Digging Bath Stone

 George Harris, who visited the quarries in 1893, was going up the steps of a slope shaft with George Hancock, the Bath Stone Firms managing director, when they met a quarryman carrying a bottle coming down.
 Hancock said “Well my lad what have you there?
 Paraffin I suppose?”.
 The man replied “Yes Sir”.
 Harris noted it looked like beer and that the men sometimes called it paraffin to gull the employers.
 The Firms did not mind each man getting his beer but they objected to large (gallon) bottles being brought into the quarries for several men.
 This had a good effect because most of the men were too lazy to fetch beer for themselves.

 If the distance and effort needed to get there was small, underground quarrymen went outside to eat; otherwise they built breakfast holes in which to eat their food.
-It was essential to locate these away from drafts and a typical breakfast hole was sited against a pillar (the quaries were dug on a room and pillar format, with large pillars left to support the roof), which formed a ‘wind break’.
-The hole comprised a small flat floor, wholly enclosed by the gob (backfill of waste stone), faced on two sides and sometimes partly on the fourth side by neatly built, shoulder high dry stone walls.
+It was essential to locate these away from drafts and a typical breakfast hole was sited against a pillar (the quarries were dug on a room and pillar format, with large pillars left to support the roof), which formed a ‘wind break’.
+The 'hole' comprised a small flat floor, wholly enclosed by the gob (backfill of waste stone), faced on two sides and sometimes partly on the fourth side by neatly built, shoulder high dry stone walls.

-Some breakfast holes were approached by a narrow drung through the backfill and must have been snug for a while until the men cooled down.
+Some breakfast holes were approached by a narrow 'drung' through the backfill and must have been snug for a while until the men cooled down.
 The temperature underground is about 51 degrees Fahrenheit or 11 degrees Celsius.
-The men sat on small squareish stones covered with sacking or a small board of wood.
+The men sat on small squarish stones covered with sacking or a small board of wood.
 These ‘cushions’ were taken out of the quarry at the end of the day to dry.